-Membership in the Teaching Certificate Program requires nomination by a candidate’s Division Chief, Department Chair, or supervisor.
-Calls for nomination for AY2019-2020 will go out in the Summer of 2019.
-For more information, please contact the Department of Medical Education at x41325, or email email@example.com
+Membership in the Teaching Certificate Program requires nomination by a candidate’s Division Chief, Department Chair, or Supervisor.
+Calls for nomination for 2024-2026 program will go out the Summer of 2024.
+For more information, please contact the Department of Education via email email@example.com

 Program requirements include the following (estimated as 3 hours of commitment per month):